Stelisss/LAB3/README.md

 # LAB3

-v0.2 Release:
+v0.3 Release:

+1. Now throws an error if you try to enter nothing in the homework and exam field.

-1. Now possible to add student(s) from a .txt files.
+2. Now throws an error if you try to add a student from .txt file with a bad format.

-2. Merged the output windows.
-Now you can see different final points calculations (average and median) in the same output.

-v0.201 Release:

-1. Fixed the menu
+3. Program now shows how many students were added from .txt file.